TAL’s Personal Data Policy

 a.
 Promote, implement, recognise and raise fair and progressive employment practices which further our vision of progressive workplaces and harmonious work relations;

 b.
-Help employees and employers manage employment disputes amicably through advisory and mediation services.
+Help employees and employers manage employment disputes amicably through advisory and mediation services;

 c.
-Promote, implement, recognise and raise workplace safety and health standards which realises the national vision for Singapore;
+Promote, implement, recognise and raise workplace safety and health standards which realises the national vision for Singapore.

-Collection of your Personal Data
+Collection and Processing of Your Personal Data

 b. when you provide your organisation’s information to adopt or apply for our workplace programmes and grant funding;

 c. when you respond with or submit Personal Data on reports, disputes, claims, cases including referred cases or others;